rbkim1990/yelp-client-project/README.md

 In order to maximize signal from the data, we did some feature engineering based on the dollar amounts and the types of businesses in a zip code.
 We also took a look at some unsupervised learning with principal component analysis and clustering to see if there were any relationships between the features that could be informative.

 ### Modeling:
 Using our feature engineered data, we ran a couple of models to try to predict the AGI.
-The best of our models ran at

-{

-To add later

-}
+We modeled with basic linear regression, Random Forests, and XGBoost to create predictions.
+With the selected features, our linear regression model achieved a $R^2$ score of 0.4273 and RMSE of 12793, which was our best model.
+We also tried to run XGBoost and Random Forests on all the features available, but both were unable to best the basic linear regression scores.
+Given more time, more feature selection to maximize model scores can be taken.

 ## Next Steps:
 There are a few avenues to take to improve results.
 - First, having full access to the Yelp API is crucial in obtaining the most amount of data.
 The free version of the API limits the data that can be retrieved.
 - Second, pulling data from other resources, such as the Internal Revenue Service or the US Census, will allow a more informed model.
 - Lastly, building a functional tool by automating the whole process would make our work more accessible and instantly useable.

 ### Known Issues